shobrook/openlimit/README.md

 # Use `rate_limiter` like you would normally ...
 ```

+All `RateLimiter` objects have `RateLimiterWithRedis` counterparts.

 ## Contributing

-If you want to contribute to the library, get started with [Adrenaline.](https://useadrenaline.com/) Just paste in a link to this repository to familiarize yourself.
+If you want to contribute to the library, get started with [Adrenaline.](https://useadrenaline.com/) Simply paste in a link to this repository to familiarize yourself.